Hotels in Galveston, Texas

 - Guest laundry facilities mean packing lighter for extended city stays

-- Free parking removes the uncertainty of city street parking
+- Free parking removes the stress of navigating city parking rules

 Candlewood Suites League City by IHG